huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Registers a JavaScript function to an action that can be manually triggered in Porymap's ``Tools`` menu.
 Optionally, a keyboard shortcut (e.g. ``"Ctrl+P"``) can also be specified, assuming it doesn't collide with any existing shortcuts used by Porymap.
 The function specified by ``functionName`` must have the ``export`` keyword.

-   :param string functionName: name of the JavaScript function
+   :param functionName: name of the JavaScript function
+   :type functionName: string
-   :param string actionName: name of the action that will be displayed in the ``Tools`` menu
+   :param actionName: name of the action that will be displayed in the ``Tools`` menu
+   :type actionName: string
-   :param string shortcut: optional keyboard shortcut
+   :param shortcut: optional keyboard shortcut
+   :type shortcut: string

 .. js:function:: utility.registerToggleAction(functionName, actionName, shortcut = "", checked = false)

    Registers a JavaScript function to an action that can be manually triggered in Porymap's ``Tools`` menu.
 Optionally, a keyboard shortcut (e.g. ``"Ctrl+P"``) can also be specified, assuming it doesn't collide with any existing shortcuts used by Porymap.
 A check mark will be toggled next to the action name each time its activated.
 Whether the check mark is initially present can be set with ``checked``.
 The function specified by ``functionName`` must have the ``export`` keyword.

-   :param string functionName: name of the JavaScript function
+   :param functionName: name of the JavaScript function
+   :type functionName: string
-   :param string actionName: name of the action that will be displayed in the ``Tools`` menu
+   :param actionName: name of the action that will be displayed in the ``Tools`` menu
+   :type actionName: string
-   :param string shortcut: optional keyboard shortcut
+   :param shortcut: optional keyboard shortcut
+   :type shortcut: string
-   :param boolean checked: whether the action initially has a check mark.
+   :param checked: whether the action initially has a check mark.
 Defaults to ``false``.
+   :type checked: boolean

 .. js:function:: utility.setTimeout(func, delayMs)

    This behaves essentially the same as JavaScript's ``setTimeout()`` that is used in web browsers or NodeJS.
 The ``func`` argument is a JavaScript function (NOT the name of a function) which will be executed after a delay.
 This is useful for creating animations or refreshing the overlay at constant intervals.

-   :param function func: a JavaScript function that will be executed later
+   :param func: a JavaScript function that will be executed later
+   :type func: function
-   :param number delayMs: the number of milliseconds to wait before executing ``func``
+   :param delayMs: the number of milliseconds to wait before executing ``func``
+   :type delayMs: number

 .. js:function:: utility.log(message)

    Logs a message to the Porymap log file with the prefix ``[INFO]``.
 This is useful for debugging custom scripts.

-   :param string message: the message to log
+   :param message: the message to log
+   :type message: string

 .. js:function:: utility.warn(message)

    Logs a message to the Porymap log file with the prefix ``[WARN]``.

-   :param string message: the message to log
+   :param message: the message to log
+   :type message: string

 .. js:function:: utility.error(message)

    Logs a message to the Porymap log file with the prefix ``[ERROR]``.

-   :param string message: the message to log
+   :param message: the message to log
+   :type message: string

 .. js:function:: utility.showMessage(text, informativeText, detailedText)

    Displays a message box with an "Information" icon and an ``OK`` button.
 Execution stops while the window is open.

-   :param string text: the main message text
+   :param text: the main message text
+   :type text: string
-   :param string informativeText: smaller text below the main message.
+   :param informativeText: smaller text below the main message.
 Defaults to ``""``
+   :type informativeText: string
-   :param string detailedText: text hidden behind a "Show Details" box.
+   :param detailedText: text hidden behind a "Show Details" box.
 Defaults to ``""``
+   :type detailedText: string

 .. js:function:: utility.showWarning(text, informativeText, detailedText)

    Displays a message box with a "Warning" icon and an ``OK`` button.
 Execution stops while the window is open.

-   :param string text: the main message text
+   :param text: the main message text
+   :type text: string
-   :param string informativeText: smaller text below the main message.
+   :param informativeText: smaller text below the main message.
 Defaults to ``""``
+   :type informativeText: string
-   :param string detailedText: text hidden behind a "Show Details" box.
+   :param detailedText: text hidden behind a "Show Details" box.
 Defaults to ``""``
+   :type detailedText: string

 .. js:function:: utility.showError(text, informativeText, detailedText)

    Displays a message box with a "Critical" icon and an ``OK`` button.
 Execution stops while the window is open.

-   :param string text: the main message text
+   :param text: the main message text
+   :type text: string
-   :param string informativeText: smaller text below the main message.
+   :param informativeText: smaller text below the main message.
 Defaults to ``""``
+   :type informativeText: string
-   :param string detailedText: text hidden behind a "Show Details" box.
+   :param detailedText: text hidden behind a "Show Details" box.
 Defaults to ``""``
+   :type detailedText: string

 .. js:function:: utility.showQuestion(text, informativeText, detailedText)

    Displays a message box with a "Question" icon and a ``Yes`` and a ``No`` button.
 Execution stops while the window is open.

-   :param string text: the main message text
+   :param text: the main message text
+   :type text: string
-   :param string informativeText: smaller text below the main message.
+   :param informativeText: smaller text below the main message.
 Defaults to ``""``
+   :type informativeText: string
-   :param string detailedText: text hidden behind a "Show Details" box.
+   :param detailedText: text hidden behind a "Show Details" box.
 Defaults to ``""``
+   :type detailedText: string
-   :returns boolean: ``true`` if ``Yes`` was selected, ``false`` if ``No`` was selected or if the window was closed without selection
+   :returns: ``true`` if ``Yes`` was selected, ``false`` if ``No`` was selected or if the window was closed without selection
+   :rtype: boolean

 .. js:function:: utility.getInputText(title, label, default)

    Displays a text input dialog with an ``OK`` and a ``Cancel`` button.
 Execution stops while the window is open.

-   :param string title: the text in the window title bar
+   :param title: the text in the window title bar
+   :type title: string
-   :param string label: the text adjacent to the input entry area
+   :param label: the text adjacent to the input entry area
+   :type label: string
-   :param string default: the text in the input entry area when the window is opened.
+   :param default: the text in the input entry area when the window is opened.
 Defaults to ``""``
+   :type default: string
-   :returns {input, ok}: ``input`` will be the input text and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be ``""`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :returns: ``input`` will be the input text and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be ``""`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :rtype: object (``{input, ok}``)

 .. js:function:: utility.getInputNumber(title, label, default, min, max, decimals, step)

    Displays a number input dialog with an ``OK`` and a ``Cancel`` button.
 Execution stops while the window is open.

-   :param string title: the text in the window title bar
+   :param title: the text in the window title bar
+   :type title: string
-   :param string label: the text adjacent to the input entry area
+   :param label: the text adjacent to the input entry area
+   :type label: string
-   :param number default: the number in the input entry area when the window is opened.
+   :param default: the number in the input entry area when the window is opened.
 Defaults to ``0``
+   :type default: number
-   :param number min: the minimum allowable input value.
+   :param min: the minimum allowable input value.
 Defaults to ``-2147483648``
+   :type min: number
-   :param number max: the maximum allowable input value.
+   :param max: the maximum allowable input value.
 Defaults to ``2147483647``
+   :type max: number
-   :param number decimals: the number of decimals used for the input number.
+   :param decimals: the number of decimals used for the input number.
 Defaults to ``0``
+   :type decimals: number
-   :param number step: the increment by which the input number will change when the spinner is used.
+   :param step: the increment by which the input number will change when the spinner is used.
 Defaults to ``1``
+   :type step: number
-   :returns {input, ok}: ``input`` will be the input number and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be ``default`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :returns: ``input`` will be the input number and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be ``default`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :rtype: object (``{input, ok}``)

 .. js:function:: utility.getInputItem(title, label, items, default, editable)

    Displays a text input dialog with an items dropdown and an ``OK`` and a ``Cancel`` button.
 Execution stops while the window is open.

-   :param string title: the text in the window title bar
+   :param title: the text in the window title bar
+   :type title: string
-   :param string label: the text adjacent to the input entry area
+   :param label: the text adjacent to the input entry area
+   :type label: string
-   :param array items: an array of text items that will populate the dropdown
+   :param items: an array of text items that will populate the dropdown
+   :type items: array
-   :param number default: the index of the item to select by default.
+   :param default: the index of the item to select by default.
 Defaults to ``0``
+   :type default: number
-   :param boolean editable: whether the user is allowed to enter their own text instead.
+   :param editable: whether the user is allowed to enter their own text instead.
 Defaults to ``false``
+   :type editable: boolean
-   :returns {input, ok}: ``input`` will be the input text and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be the text of the item at ``default`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :returns: ``input`` will be the input text and ``ok`` will be ``true`` if ``OK`` was selected. ``input`` will be the text of the item at ``default`` and ``ok`` will be ``false`` if ``Cancel`` was selected or if the window was closed without selection.
+   :rtype: object (``{input, ok}``)

 .. js:function:: utility.getMapNames()

    Gets the list of map names.

-   :returns array: the list of map names
+   :returns: the list of map names
+   :rtype: array

 .. js:function:: utility.getTilesetNames()

    Gets the list of tileset names.

-   :returns array: the list of tileset names
+   :returns: the list of tileset names
+   :rtype: array

 .. js:function:: utility.getPrimaryTilesetNames()

    Gets the list of primary tileset names.

-   :returns array: the list of primary tileset names
+   :returns: the list of primary tileset names
+   :rtype: array

 .. js:function:: utility.getSecondaryTilesetNames()

    Gets the list of secondary tileset names.

-   :returns array: the list of secondary tileset names
+   :returns: the list of secondary tileset names
+   :rtype: array

 .. js:function:: utility.getMetatileBehaviorNames()

    Gets the list of metatile behavior names.

-   :returns array: the list of metatile behavior names
+   :returns: the list of metatile behavior names
+   :rtype: array

 .. js:function:: utility.getSongNames()

    Gets the list of song names.

-   :returns array: the list of song names
+   :returns: the list of song names
+   :rtype: array

 .. js:function:: utility.getLocationNames()

    Gets the list of map location names.

-   :returns array: the list of map location names
+   :returns: the list of map location names
+   :rtype: array

 .. js:function:: utility.getWeatherNames()

    Gets the list of weather names.

-   :returns array: the list of weather names
+   :returns: the list of weather names
+   :rtype: array

 .. js:function:: utility.getMapTypeNames()

    Gets the list of map type names.

-   :returns array: the list of map type names
+   :returns: the list of map type names
+   :rtype: array

 .. js:function:: utility.getBattleSceneNames()

    Gets the list of battle scene names.

-   :returns array: the list of battle scene names
+   :returns: the list of battle scene names
+   :rtype: array

 .. js:function:: utility.isPrimaryTileset(tilesetName)

    Gets whether the specified tileset is a primary tileset.

-   :param string tilesetName: the tileset name
+   :param tilesetName: the tileset name
+   :type tilesetName: string
-   :returns boolean: is a primary tileset
+   :returns: is a primary tileset
+   :rtype: boolean

 .. js:function:: utility.isSecondaryTileset(tilesetName)

    Gets whether the specified tileset is a secondary tileset.

-   :param string tilesetName: the tileset name
+   :param tilesetName: the tileset name
+   :type tilesetName: string
-   :returns boolean: is a secondary tileset
+   :returns: is a secondary tileset
+   :rtype: boolean

 Constants
 ~~~~~~~~~